 In Studio 3T:

-Right-click on your target collection.
+Right-click the target collection.
 Choose Clear Collection.

-Click on Clear Collection.
+Click Clear Collection.

 7. MongoDB drop collection